 "If the drafters wanted to immunize the possession of hashish they should have said so.
 We cannot conclude that Arizona voters intended to do so,” the ruling concluded, also noting the potency levels of cannabis extracts.

+Arizona marijuana laws are not exactly clear on the distinctions between traditional smoking and the consumption of products made from cannabis concentrates.
 Extracts from marijuana are used to make cannabidiol, the drug used to make cannabis-infused food and drinks, topicals, and vaporizers.
 Marijuana concentrates and extracts make up 40 percent of the legal marijuana market, according to the Arizona director of NORML, Mikel Weisser.